-Subject: Focus On Careers
+Subject: Focus on Careers

-Year Offered: 11,12 Prerequisite: None
+Year offered: 11,12 Prerequisite: None

-Course Description: This course explores what life after high school will consist of.
+Course description: This course explores what life after high school will consist of.
 Students will explore career options and learn employability skills for job success.
 To prepare for a career, students will start with a job search, create a resume, practice job interviewing and beyond.
-Two, one day job shadowing experiences will be required by each student.
 Transportation for the job shadowing must be arranged by the student/parent.